adhameer/drracket-collapse-atomic/README.md

 # drracket-collapse-atomic

-This tool adds a keybinding to DrRacket that collapses the nearest S-expression to the text cursor.
-The default keybinding is `c:s:space` (temporary).
+This tool adds a keybinding to DrRacket that collapses the S-expression touching or containing the text cursor.
+The default keybinding is `c:s:space` (temporary), but it can be changed via the *Collapse Atomic Keybinding* option in the Edit menu.
 Invoking the keybinding on an expression that has been collapsed expands it again.
+S-expressions can be expanded with their child compound S-expressions collapsed by pressing `c:s:%` (also temporary) instead.

-The placeholders for collapsed expressions are the same as those used in the more limited DrRacket collapsing functionality, so they can also be expanding using the existing right-click menu item.
+The placeholders for collapsed expressions are the same as those used in the more limited DrRacket collapsing functionality, so they can also be expanding using the existing right-click menu item, and S-expressions collapsed using the built-in functionality can be expanded using `c:s:space` or `c:s:%`.
+Several S-expressions can be collapsed individually at once by selecting them and pressing `c:s:$` (also also temporary).

 Unlike the functionality of the default *Collapse S-expression* item in the right-click menu of DrRacket, S-expressions collapsed using this tool can be atomic: